 Why did you choose to pursue a degree in ISD?

 My academic journey took me from an undergraduate degree in chemistry to a master’s program in aerospace engineering and another master’s program in operations research.
 Through that time, I became interested in systems, how people interact with systems, why systems are the way they are, and design science.
 I saw ISD as a great opportunity to explore some of those questions from a very holistic perspective, particularly looking at how people and systems interact.
 So not just when people are saying sort of a transactional interaction, but really how do people perceive systems and how does that change the way they live their lives?
 There are a ton of questions there, and I think about them in a completely different way now than I did before I entered the Design Science program at ISD.

 How has your ISD degree helped you in your career?

 Some of the biggest things I’ve learned from being in the Design Science program and studying ISD is how to see things from different points of view.
 That’s absolutely critical.
 And in any field of work or practice, it helps to communicate things better, understand what people are saying, ask different questions and find the right and the most meaningful opportunities.
 So for me, it’s opened a lot of doors because I can fit in a lot of different roles on teams that I’m in.
 I can put on different hats, and a lot of that is because of the training I received in ISD at the University of Michigan.

 What specific lessons did you learn during your ISD education that you apply regularly in your career?

-Why would you recommend UM’s ISD to a prospective student or corporate partner?
+Why would you recommend ISD to prospective students or professional partners?
+What’s the value proposition?